Understanding the geometry of a comfortable staircase

 I’ve been following the rules for designing stairs for a long time.

-In the case of stair design I’d always intended to investigate a certain rule that I’d never really understood, but had never got around to it.
-And then one day I did.
+In the case of stair design I’d always intended to investigate a certain rule that I’d never really understood, but never got around to it.
+Then one day I did.

 Basic staircase geometry